microsoft/PartsUnlimitedMRP/docs/HOL_Puppet/HOL-Deploying-MRP-with-Puppet.md

 ![](<media/4.jpg>)

+>**Note:** The lab requires several ports to be open, such as the Puppet Server port, the Puppet console port, SSH ports and the Parts Unlimited MRP app port on the partsmrp machine.
+The ARM template opens these ports on the machines for you.

 ## Task 2: Retrieve the Puppet Master admin password
 The Puppet Master VM is created from an image that PuppetLabs maintiains in the Azure MarketPlace.
 When a VM is created from the image, it installs and configures Puppet Server from an answerfile.
 One of the fields in the answerfile is the